top of page

 How Partnership Works

 Churches and local organizations open their doors for one full week, Wednesday to Wednesday.
-CAST handles the intake at the CCRC, while the church provides meals, volunteers, and a safe overnight environment.
+CAST handles the intake at the CCRC, while the organization provides meals, volunteers, and a safe overnight environment.
+This environment can either be at the host organization or the CCRC.

 Help & Partner

-For churches or organizations without the space to host, helper partners support a host church by supplying volunteers, meals, donations, or transportation support.
+For churches or organizations without the space to host, there is the opportunity to support a host organization by supplying volunteers, meals, donations, and/or support.

-Community groups, businesses, and nonprofits can donate items, sponsor meals, or assist with supplies that support all shelters throughout the winter.
+Churches, community groups, businesses, and nonprofits can donate items, sponsor meals, or assist with supplies that support CAST.

 Why Partnerships